akunito/SpinachKeyboardFramework/README.md

           - Copy them to your /.config/skhd
           - or create link with ln -sf /SpinachKeyboardFramework/MacOS/skhd ~/.config

+- Windows
-- AutoHotKeys v2 for Win11
+  - AutoHotKeys v2 for Win11 (In case you have NOT mapped {Caps Lock} to {Hyper key} on VIA)
       - Install AutoHotKeys
       - Execute this command
       - This script unify a bit our keybindings to match our MacOS config.
       - Will allow you to
         - move between workspaces using caps lock + q/w
         - see all workspaces using caps lock + tab
         - Use some of the commands as on MacOS:
           - cmd + c to copy
           - cmd + p to paste
           - Check the script for all the examples, and modify it to your taste.
           - Note that on some system or strange cases cmd + c will not work, but you can always use ctrl.
           - Note that sometimes you need to click on the AutoHotKeys tray icon to reload the script.
           - It's not perfect yet, but it works stable 95% of the time, and it's nice to use some of the most used commands equal than on MacOS or Linux.
       - There is an alternative called PowerToys by Microsoft, but I found it less powerfull for my specific needs.
 Anyway PowerToys provide many other power tools, not only keybindings, so it worth a look.

+  - AutoHotKeys v2 for Win11 (In case you have mapped {Caps Lock} to {Hyper key} on VIA)
+    - TO DO

 - Linux
-  - Currently I use Arch Linux with Hyprland on my server, but this is going to be shut down to use it only for investigation time to time.
-  - On the beautiful Hyprland should be easy to unify these keybinding on .config/hypr/hyprland.conf
-  - To allign all the shortcuts, and use Caps Lock as Hyper key
+  - To allign all the shortcuts, and use Caps Lock as Hyper key.
+Caps Lock have been mapped by VIA to do CTRL + ALT + CMD (Hyper key)
-    - you have to find the way to map Caps Lock to do CTRL+ALT+WIN on Linux level.
-    - Or another longer term fix would be to map Caps Lock on your VIA or QMK to behive as CTRL+ALT+WIN
-      - But this will require to readjust the Karabiner and AutoHotKeys project.
-      - I will probably do this in the future.
+  - On this way we can now create any shortcut on Linux or Windows

 - Scripts
   - You might find that some shortcuts are pointing to scripts that are not included on this project.